sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_s4hana_sandbox_syscopy/README.md

    - **Detect Installation Media:** The `sap_install.sap_install_media_detect` Ansible Role is used to detect the provided SAP installation media.
    - **Install Application:** The `sap_install.sap_swpm` Ansible Role is used to install the application.
    - **SAP SWPM Product ID Prefix:** `NW_ABAP_OneHost`
-   - Includes Database Load using Installation Export files.
+   - Includes Database Load using SAP HANA complete data backup files.